Italian Renaissance painting: Brancacci Chapel

 The first Early Renaissance frescos or paintings were started in 1425 when two artists commenced painting a fresco cycle of the Life of St. Peter in the chapel of the Brancacci family, at the Carmelite Church in Florence.
 They both were called by the name of Tommaso and were nicknamed Masaccio and Masolino, Slovenly Tom and Little Tom.

 More than any other artist, Masaccio recognized the implications in the work of Giotto.
 He carried forward the practice of painting from nature.
 His frescos demonstrate an understanding of anatomy, of foreshortening, of linear perspective, of light, and the study of drapery.
 In the Brancacci Chapel, his Tribute Money fresco has a single vanishing point and uses a strong contrast between light and dark to convey a three-dimensional quality to the work.
-As well, the figures of Adam and Eve being expelled from Eden, painted on the side of the arch into the chapel, are renowned for their realistic depiction of the human form and of human emotion.
+As well, the figures of Adam and Eve being expelled from Eden, painted on the side of the arch into the chapel, realistically depict human form and emotion.
 They contrast with the gentle and pretty figures painted by Masolino on the opposite side of Adam and Eve receiving the forbidden fruit.
 The painting of the Brancacci Chapel was left incomplete when Masaccio died at 26 in 1428.
 The Tribute Money was completed by Masolino while the remainder of the work in the chapel was finished by Filippino Lippi in the 1480s.
 Masaccio's work became a source of inspiration to many later painters, including Leonardo da Vinci and Michelangelo.